htim327/NonHermitianDriving/docs/source/LocalizationByEntanglement.rst

        save('jprobs1.mat','jprobs1')
        save('jprobs2.mat','jprobs2')
        clearvars -except zamp PR1 PR2 jprobs1 jprobs2 NTot NTime
-       % Be continuously updated as the the progress the algorithm has made clc
+       % Be continuously updated as to the the progress the algorithm has made clc
        zamp
        toc